 As the longest existing nameplate in motoring history, Phantom has defined British luxury craftsmanship for more than 92 years.
 Every modern Rolls-Royce is handcrafted exclusively at The Home of Rolls-Royce in Goodwood, England.

-“Rolls-Royce is an outstanding example of a British luxury brand that combines modern engineering with classic British style.
-American car enthusiasts appear to like the result, whether Rolls-Royce or other British car brands: the US is the single largest country market for British cars, and the latest Rolls-Royce Phantom is sure to be another hit, representing as it does a unique combination of state of the art design with handcrafted excellence.”
+“Rolls-Royce is an outstanding example of a British luxury brand that combines modern engineering with classic British style.”
+Said Sir Kim.
+“American car enthusiasts appear to like the result, whether Rolls-Royce or other British car brands: the US is the single largest country market for British cars, and the latest Rolls-Royce Phantom is sure to be another hit, representing as it does a unique combination of state of the art design with handcrafted excellence.”

 Speaking from the Home of Rolls-Royce in Goodwood, England, Chief Executive Officer of Rolls-Royce, Torsten Müller-Ötvös said, “As the world’s leading luxury brand, we at Rolls-Royce are proud to carry the message around the globe that Great Britain’s luxury industry is the world’s best.
 I thank Sir Kim for welcoming New Phantom, the world’s leading luxury product, to America in such style.”